SciTools/iris/docs/iris/src/techpapers/change_management.rst

     * eventually to rewrite old code to use the newer or better alternatives

-Deprecated features support through the Release cycle
+Deprecated Features Support Through the Release Cycle
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The whole point of a deprecation is that the feature continues to work, but